 In season, skip breakfast and get to Jekyll early for a sunrise turtle walk. and you just might see baby sea turtles scurrying toward the water.

-In the afternoon, send the kids with dad to splash around at Summer Waves Water Park, while the girls head to the Jekyll Island Historic District for a trolley tour or, for something a little different, a horse-drawn carriage ride.
+In the afternoon, splash around at Summer Waves Water Park, or head to the Jekyll Island Historic District for a trolley tour or horse-drawn carriage ride.

-Have everyone meet up again at the Village Green in Beach Village.
-This new gathering spot between the Jekyll Island Convention Center and the new Westin Hotel hosts family movie nights, farmers markets and seasonal events.
+Be sure to stop at the Village Green in Beach Village.
+This gathering spot between the Jekyll Island Convention Center and the Westin Hotel hosts family movie nights, farmers markets and seasonal events.
 Even when there isn't a special event, browse through the shops or grab a picnic dinner from Club Cafe to enjoy on the green or on the beach.